Authentication

 How Tokens Work

-1. On successful login or registration, the server generates a JWT containing { id, username, email }.
+1. On successful login or registration, the server generates a JWT containing { id, username, email, display_name }.

 2. The JWT is set as an httpOnly cookie named token.